-Receives regular briefings from the internal audit function regarding our systems of internal control and reviews and discusses the capacity and performance of the internal audit function Regularly reviews with management our major financial risk and enterprise exposures, including cybersecurity risks.
+Receives regular briefings from the internal audit function regarding our systems of internal control and reviews and discusses the capacity and performance of the internal audit function.
+Audit Committee Regularly reviews with management our major financial risk and enterprise exposures, including cybersecurity risks.
 Regularly reviews significant regulatory and litigation matters.
-Reviews any significant concerns our stakeholders raise, including reports received through o Global Ethics Line.
-Oversees the compensation program for our senior executive team and evaluates any major compensation-related risk exposure.
+Reviews any significant concerns our stakeholders raise, including reports received through our Global Ethics Line.
+Leadership Development and Compensation Committee Oversees the compensation program for our senior executive team and evaluates any major compensation-related risk exposure.
 Reviews senior executive succession plans.
-Assesses risks related to our corporate governance practices and the independence of directors.
-Oversees our corporate responsibility and sustainability programs, including environmental (e.g., climate change), social, and corporate governance matters.
-Receives regular briefings regarding ongoing litigation related to EO.
-Oversees our strategy related to EO litigation.
-Reviews and approves Nordion customer contracts to ensure confidentiality and appropriate risk management and to prevent confidential information related to Nordion's customers from being shared with individuals involved in the day-to-day operations of Sterigenics.
+Nominating and Corporate Assesses risks related to our corporate governance practices and the independence of directors.
+Governance Committee Oversees our corporate responsibility and sustainability programs, including environmental (e.g., climate change), social, and corporate governance matters.
+EO Litigation Committee Receives regular briefings regarding ongoing litigation related to EO.
+20 Engation committee Oversees our strategy related to EO litigation.
+Nordion Pricing Committee Reviews and approves Nordion customer contracts to ensure confidentiality and appropriate risk management and to prevent confidential information related to Nordion's customers from being shared with individuals involved in the day-to-da operations of Sterigenics.